grupotesseract/chica-brasil/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 5.0.2 - April 4, 2019 =
+* NEW - `alm_shortcode_defaults` filter (docs coming soon).
+* NEW - `Added alm_settings` filter (docs coming soon).
+* FIX - Added custom Safari polyfill for srcset img height issue with Masonry and ImagesLoaded.
+* FIX - Fixed issue with encoding URLs in HTTP Ajax request.
+* FIX - Fix for undefined labels in Shortcode Builder.
+* FIX - Fixed issue with HTML comments in repeater templates causing issues with Masonry.

 = 5.0.1 - March 13, 2019 =
-- FIX - Fixed issue with Masonry not working when empty whitespace was present in a Repeater Template.
+* FIX - Fixed issue with Masonry not working when empty whitespace was present in a Repeater Template.
-- FIX - Fixed issue with innerHTML and appendChild not trigger JavaScript present in Repeater Templates.
+* FIX - Fixed issue with innerHTML and appendChild not trigger JavaScript present in Repeater Templates.

 = 5.0.0 - March 8, 2019 =